Raffles (1930 film): Plot

-After falling in love with lovely aristocratic Gwen—and gifting her his latest theft, a diamond bracelet—he decides to give up his criminal ways.
+After falling in love with lovely aristocratic Gwen, getting engaged to be married-—and gifting her his latest theft, a diamond bracelet-—he decides to give up his criminal ways.
 However, when his friend Bunny tries to commit suicide because of a 1,000 pound gambling debt he cannot repay, Raffles offers to get him the needed money.
 He asks to join Bunny as a weekend guest of Lord and Lady Melrose, intending to steal the celebrated Melrose necklace.

 Complications arise when a gang of thieves also has the same thing in mind.
 Tipped off to their plan, Inspector Mackenzie of Scotland Yard arrives at the Melrose estate with his men.

 Unexpectedly, Gwen shows up there and joins the rolling party.
 Head burglar Crawshaw breaks into the house and succeeds in stealing the necklace, only to have Raffles take it away.
 The alarm is sounded and Crawshaw is caught empty-handed by the police, but remains silent, hoping to settle his score yet with Raffles.

 When and the necklace is not found in the house, Mackenzie confines all the guests to it, then quickly changes his mind.
 Gwen, who has developed her own suspicions, overhears him tell one of his men that he intends to let Crawshaw escape, expecting the crook to lead him to Raffles.
 She follows Raffles back to London to warn him.

 Mackenzie appears at Raffles’ home, finding Gwen in hiding in its guest room, “compromising” her reputation.
 She learns Raffles has the necklace, but not why.
 Crawshaw shows up on Raffles’ rooftop, drawing Mackenzie away in chase.
 Crenshaw then appears and takes Raffles at gunpoint.
 However, Raffles convinces him that it is too dangerous to flee with the necklace with all the policemen around and helps him escape.

 Then, after a ruse put on by Raffles fails and Lord Melrose shows up, Makenzie accuses Raffles of being the Amateur Cracksman.
 Cornered and bound for jail, Raffles reminds Melrose of the 1,000 pound reward he offered for the necklace's return.
 Indicating only that Bunny could use that amount, he then has his nonplussed friend produce and hand it over.

 Lord Melrose presses for the matter to be dropped, but MacKenzie reveals the warrant he has for Raffles’ arrest is for the theft of a diamond bracelet.
 Saying he is in no position to restore it the way he has the necklace, Raffles stands silent as Gwen removes it from her wrist and hands it to MacKenzie.
 She declares herself compromised in front of a distraught Lord Melrose, who leaves, dumbfounded and grumbling at the unsavory developments.

 Springing another gambit, Raffles again outwits Mackenzie, and seeks to flee alone to the life of a perpetual fugitive.
 Gwen interrupts him, professes her love in spite of knowing what he has done, still without knowing why, and promises to accompany him wherever their journey may lead.

 Arranging to meet her in Paris, Raffles makes a successful escape disguised in McKenzie’s frock coat and hat.